LambdaTest/hyperexecute-cli-binaries/README.md

-With TestMu AI (Formerly LambdaTest), you can run blazing-fast tests on the HyperExecute platform.
+With TestMu AI (Formerly LambdaTest), you can run blazing-fast tests on its HyperExecute platform.
 The HyperExecute CLI binaries allow you to trigger and manage test execution directly from your terminal.